FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/filecoin-launchpad-accelerator-ii-gaming-and-the-metaverse.md

 title: "Filecoin Launchpad Accelerator II: Gaming and the Metaverse"
 ---

 On September 28th, 20 teams took part in a demo day hosted by the Filecoin Launchpad Accelerator, run by Tachyon.
 This accelerator is a 6-week course dedicated to incubating young Web3 companies.
 Below is an overview of the Gaming, Social, and Metaverse projects that emerged from the accelerator and were presented during Demo Day.
-The entire Demo Day is [available here](https://www.youtube.com/watch?v=XAu2Ydc-DcY&list=PL_0VrY55uV18I3tacudE5eXrEs-CZrcmd).
+The entire Demo Day is [available on YouTube](https://www.youtube.com/watch?v=XAu2Ydc-DcY&list=PL_0VrY55uV18I3tacudE5eXrEs-CZrcmd).

 ## The MoNA Gallery

 _A metaverse society for high-end 3D art display and appreciation._

-{{< youtube id="GHxr5g3T6n4" title="The MoNA Gallery" >}}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/GHxr5g3T6n4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen title="The MoNA Gallery"></iframe>

 ### What is The MoNA Gallery